Skip to main content

 Built on Proven Forecasting Principles

-Assets age predictably based on purchase date + expected lifetime.
-AssetLab projects exactly when each asset reaches EOL and contributes to deferred maintenance.
+Lifecycle-based projections.
+Assets age predictably based on purchase date plus expected lifetime.
+AssetLab projects exactly when each asset reaches end-of-life and contributes to deferred maintenance.

+Inflation-adjusted economics.
 All replacement values are compound-inflation adjusted to reflect current market costs—preventing budget shortfalls from outdated historical prices.
+This approach differs from accounting depreciation which tracks financial value rather than condition.

-Forecasts calculated at Site and System Class levels—giving both geographic and technical perspectives on capital needs.
+Multi-level aggregation.
+Forecasts are calculated at Site and System Class levels, giving both geographic and technical perspectives on capital needs.

 See Your Capital Future Today